allanrodriguest/JokesWebApp/README.md

 ## 💻 Project

-Create a Web Database App in ASP.NET Core, with the learning goals:
+Create a Web Database App in ASP.NET Core, with the following:

 - Use the MVC (Model View Controller) design pattern.
 - Configure database tables using the Entity Framework.